 Now that you have selected “the right plant for the right place,” and you have referenced the mature size of the plant, you can measure the site, estimate the proper location for planting, and calculate the quantity you will need.
 Planting and design are often full of compromises—armed with the knowledge of plant size and characteristics, you can make the best-educated design decisions.
 A hawthorn tree’s red winter berries will attract birds and look lovely near your kitchen window in winter.
 You may wonder, “It will eventually become 25-feet wide, can it still be planted 12 feet from my house?”
-With adequate sunlight and some pruning this medium-sized tree can thrive in this location.
+With adequate sunlight and professional tree services, this medium-sized tree can thrive in this location.
 This is a fair compromise.

 Spring is the favorite planting time before the heat of July and August arrive.
 Fall is also a great time for all planting—trees and shrubs can be planted through late fall provided the ground is not frozen.
 Transplanting and dividing perennials is best done during the spring or early fall.
 New plantings will need to be watered for the first year and during droughts thereafter.

 Have fun with your winter landscape-design planning.
 Spring will be here before you know it!

 King Garden Designs specializes in landscape architectural design and installation; masonry; tree work; and expert hand pruning.
 Information and reviews on: Facebook, Yelp, and Houzz.
 Contact King Garden Designs at 914-907-0246 or firstname.lastname@example.org.